mtrocadomoreira/ozzy/docs/docs/index.md

     ---

-    Ozzy lays the groundwork using each dataset's metadata.
+    Ozzy lays the groundwork using the dataset's metadata.

     [:octicons-arrow-right-24: Plotting](user-guide/plotting.md)